The service description files for Dinit each describe a

 the regular control socket is not available yet.

-to receive a Dinit control socket.
+Dinit control socket.

 - start-interruptible

-meaningful only for bgprocess and scripted services.
+startup to complete.
+This is meaningful only for bgprocess and

 - skippable